Research | David Chicoine

 Photo of Cerro San Isidro

-My current and ongoing field initiative centers on Cerro San Isidro (~600 cal BCE-1400 cal CE), an important residential and political center located near the town of Moro in the middle Nepeña Valley.
+For a period of 22 weeks between 2019 and 2022, I co-directed excavations at Cerro San Isidro (~600 cal BCE-1400 cal CE), an important residential and political center located near the town of Moro in the middle Nepeña Valley.
 Based on surface evidence, geographic location and preliminary viewshed analyses, the multi-component site is hypothesized as a primary center of political power and elite presence.
-In 2019, I co-directed nine weeks of excavations at Cerro San Isidro and brought preliminary insights into its complex occupational sequence, spatial organization, and dense archaeological deposits.
-After a hiatus forced by the Covid-19 pandemic, our team went back to the field in 2022 for an additional 13 weeks of excavations.
-Click here to watch a documentary on our 2022 field project!

 The San Isidro project is part of a broader collaboration with Dr. George F. Lau (University of East Anglia).
 Our joint program explores the “Rise of Divine Lordships in Northern Peru” as seen through comparative datasets from Moro and Pallasca, two neighboring regions in the Department of Ancash.
 The Moro portion of the divine lordships project, under my guidance, is funded through the NSF (Archaeology + Archaeometry Program, award number 853905) and should generate rich datasets to fuel significant academic outputs.